 2. Brown Rot and Rhizopus Rot Oriental Fruit Moth 1.
 Same fungicides as for Fourth Cover.
 Same insecticides as for Fourth Cover and also later as needed for insect control.
-2. CAPTAN1 pound plus BOTRAN (50% WP)1 pound CAUTION: Since dates of harvest of peaches will vary considerably depending on variety, special consideration should be given to the interval between final spray and harvest, depending on the chemical used and the peach Compatible with wettable powder insecticides listed in Fourth Cover.
-Compatibility with liquid formations not known.
+2. CAPTAN (50% WP) us CAUTION: Since dates of harvest of peaches will va considerably depending on variety, special consideration should be given to the interval between final spray ar harvest, depending on the chemical used and the peace variety.
+Fourth Cover.
+Compatibility with liquid formations not